• Careers Home

 We’re passionate about health equity: for the communities we serve, for our patients and for our employees.
 We know that the South and West Sides of Chicago have historically been underserved.
 As a result, there is a 16-year gap in the life expectancy of someone in Chicago’s Loop versus someone in Chicago’s West Side.
 As the largest employer on Chicago’s West Side, we take it seriously that our institution can change this.
 As part of our Anchor Mission strategy, we hire, invest, buy and source, and volunteer locally.
 We’ve invested more than $6 million on the West Side since 2018, and that number continues to grow every year.
 And, of course, we continue to provide excellent patient care for everyone who comes to Rush.

 Rush offers competitive total compensation that includes base pay, benefits, and other incentive programs for our employees.
-The total pay range shown is for a full-time, 1.0 FTE employee and reflects the wide range of factors that are considered in making compensation decisions including, but not limited to, knowledge and skills; relevant experience and training; education, certifications, and licensure; primary work location; and other business and organizational factors and includes any incentive payments that may be applicable to this role.
-Opportunities for increased compensation based on exceeding productivity targets are available.
-Additional compensation may include sign-on and retention bonuses and relocation allowances.
+The total pay range shown reflects the wide range of factors that are considered in making compensation decisions including, but not limited to, knowledge and skills; relevant experience and training; education, certifications, and licensure; primary work location; and other business and organizational factors.
+This total pay range is for a full-time, 1.0 FTE employee, and includes any incentive payments that may be applicable to this role, as well as additional compensation such as sign-on and retention bonuses and relocation allowances.
+Opportunities for increased compensation based on exceeding productivity targets.
 We also offer a comprehensive benefits package.

-Pay Range: $114,000 - $210,000
+Pay Range: $376,000 - $505,000 (TCC)

 Join Rush and become part of one of the nation’s best healthcare systems.